Aaron98990/ways-of-the-game/reckless.md

 ## Reckless Kick

 Kicks to the face or a kick where a players significantly cocks their foot back or would have had significant follow-through will always be a caution or send-off.

+Attempting to kick the ball when the goalkeeper clearly has control with the hand qualifies as reckless.
+- TODO: video.

 ## Reckless Trip